 I think particularly as creative professionals, we can be our own worst enemy sometimes, can't we?

 We get the ideas and some really good ideas but then we get the fear and then the ideas just stay that way and they don't become anything and we end up doing nothing, which is way worse than doing something and it not working out as well as we had hoped.

 I think as creatives, we have so many ideas.
 In fact, probably too many ideas.
 Our ideas are going all the time.
-If you’re anything like me, Laura, I know you are, we have so many ideas all the time, but the number of ideas we actually act on and that we actually go for in our business, probably a lot lower than that.
+If you're anything like me, Laura, I know you are, we have so many ideas all the time, but the number of ideas we actually act on and that we actually go for in our business, is probably a lot lower than that.

 With a Touch of Shiny Ball Syndrome

 I don't know whether that's because we then get distracted by the next idea that we have or whether we start to lose our self-confidence.
 I think it's probably a little bit of both of those, to be honest.
 I know for me, in my business, I see the biggest gains and the most success when I am going for it and acting on the ideas that I am having.
 It causes a sort of momentum in my business.

 As soon as I stop going for it and stop myself, maybe by blocking myself, from doing the next thing, that's definitely where I see a difference.
 It's definitely something that affects, I'd say, both yourself and your business.
 When you're not actually going for it, this momentum stops.

 Hone Your Ideas with Better Creativity